thorlindberg/thesis/dissertation/7-1 experiment-library.md

 <br>

-The txon.js library "handshakes" a JSON String, validating conformance of its "data property" to extended type declarations from its "init" property.
+The txon.js library "handshakes" a JSON String, validating conformance of its "data" property to extended type declarations from its "init" property.
 TXON is initialised as an Object with a "docs method", "handshake method", and "tests property".

 ```
 const TXON = {